intel-iot-devkit/how-to-code-samples/README.md

 ```
 Now save the file, by pressing the "ESC" key, then the `:` key, then the `q` key, and hitting `ENTER`.

-This only needs to be done once per Intel Edison board, so if you've already done it, you can skip to the next step.
+This only needs to be done once per IntelÂ® Edison board, so if you've already done it, you can skip to the next step.

-Now, install the boost libraries onto the Edison, by running:
+Now, install the boost libraries onto the IntelÂ® Edison, by running:
 ```
 opkg update
 opkg install boost-dev